Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 /*
 ```

-Once you have the file uploaded, you can run the list command on your stage agin, and you should not see that zip file listed in the results.
+Once you have the file uploaded, you can run the list command on your stage again, and you should not see that zip file listed in the results.
 ``` */
 ls @python_libs; -- should now contain the ff3.zip file
 /*